marijnh/Eloquent-JavaScript/03_functions.md

 {{index [function, "higher-order"]}}

-In [Chapter 5](05_higher_order.html#higher_order), we will discuss the wonderful things that can be done by passing around function values to other functions.
+In [Chapter ?](higher_order), we will discuss the wonderful things that can be done by passing around function values to other functions.

 ## Declaration notation